TerraFirmaCraft/TerraFirmaCraft/README.md

     + Reformat & Rearrange your code.
 (IntelliJ can do this for you.)

 #### Copyright header
-This header should be applied to all java source files.
+This header should be applied to all Java source files.
 Other files will be assessed on a case by case basis.
 ```java
 /*